Ravnur-Inc/ams-api-replacement-demo-app/sdk-azure-resource-manager-demo/Readme.md

     set Ravnur__ApiKey=<RMS instance API key>
     ```

     For Linux/Mac use the "export" command.
 If it is more convenient for you, you can set corresponding settings in the appsettings.json file.
-If you prefer using IDE then launchSettings.json file will be more convinient to you.
+If you prefer using your IDE, then the launchSettings.json file will be more convinient for you.
 6. Build and run the application:

     ```console